calaldees/blog/softwareEnginering/linting.md

 -------

 People fear enforcing auto-formatters/linters on existing codebase's because:
-* Noise (If applied to incrementally touched files for a feature)
+* Noise (If linting is applied to comited files incrementally for a feature)
     * A new feature is contaminated by layout modifications that obscure the intended logic
 * Damage/loss to valuable code history (If applied to the whole repo)
-    * Every line that is changed is obscures the history.
-This original history/comments/intent are berried
+    * Every line that is formatted obscures the original history.
+The original history/comments/intent are berried

 Solution
 --------